 Final Thoughts: Empower, Don’t Control

-The goal of teaching digital literacy for kids is not to police them but to empower them.
-Technology is a part of their world, and with the right guidance, they can become smart, safe, and responsible digital citizens.
+The goal of teaching digital literacy is to empower children, not control them.
+Technology is a part of their everyday life.
+With guidance, kids can become smart, safe, and responsible digital users.

 FamilyStuff Digitals encourages parents to embrace their digital parenting role with confidence.
 With the right digital literacy skills, your child is better prepared for a successful, safe future in the digital age.